 In the two months before the ’56 Masters, Norman toured the southeastern U.S. with Lightstone and Ken Jacobs, another hotshot amateur from Toronto.
 They competed in top amateur tournaments against the best Americans, including Bill Campbell and Billy Joe Patton.

 When Moe finally got to Augusta National, he found it hard to believe he was in a field of the world’s best—players such as Hogan, Snead, Demaret, Sarazen, Ouimet.
 “I played 45 holes a day,” Norman said.
 “I was running around there.
 You don’t get this chance every day.”

-There are a number of stories about Norman at the Masters that have become part of the folklore surrounding him.
-One tale has an outraged Clifford Roberts, the stern Masters chairman, chasing after Moe in the first practice round thundering that he must take a caddie.
+There are some stories about Norman at the Masters that have become part of the folklore surrounding him.
+One tale has an outraged Clifford Roberts, the stern Master’s chairman, chasing after Moe in the first practice round thundering that he must take a caddie.
 Norman and Lightstone said it never happened and that Augusta members provided Moe with a caddie for the week at no cost.